 Yes.
 Your advisor, or a substitute faculty or staff advisor, will need to accompany your team to Minneapolis.
 We do offer a travel stipend to help cover the cost for the trip for the whole team, and we have a program for both students and advisors.
 It’s a great experience!

 Faculty members, center directors, and program managers from a four-year college or university in North America.
 Schools may apply for the grant yearly; regardless of if they received money the prior year.

 There are only two conditions.

-Once approved, it may take up to 6-8 weeks for processing, cutting the check and mailing it to the address indicated in the application.
+Once approved, it may take up to 12 weeks for processing, cutting the check, and mailing it to the address indicated on the application.
 Checks will arrive from the Schulze Family Foundation.